jennynicoleaustin/in-prep/node-udemy/Notes.md

 V. 347 Passing Data
 - Templates should be as stupid as you can make them
   - aka remove all the logic that you can from the template

+V. 349 Conditionals in EJS
+- to conditionally render elements to the page use <% %> instead of <%= =%>
+- <%= evaluate this js and render the result directly on the page =%>
+- <% use this logic to conditionally render some other element on the page %>